liamj1616/rideMe/README.md

 # rideMe

-Ride sharing app for CSCI485 project
+Ride sharing app for CSCI485 project.

-Can be viewed at https://rideme-app.herokuapp.com/
+The report highlighting the details of this project can be viewed at [RideMe Final Report.pdf](RideMe Final Report.pdf)

 The directory of this project is the following: